ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 #### Running

 To run HTTP subscriber you need to run `StartHTTPServer()`.
-It need to be run after `Subscribe()`.
+It needs to be run after `Subscribe()`.

-When using with router, you should wait for the router to start.
+When using with the router, you should wait for the router to start.

 {{< highlight >}}
 <-r.Running()